erikmack/qb-escape/README.md

-TODO: update instructions to talk about using Journal, rather than find report.

 This is a set of simple scripts for getting data exported from QuickBooks into a free accounting system, started by Jonathan Corbet (corbet@lwn.net).
 They only support GnuCash for now; that is likely to change in the future.
 For details on how they work and how to get your data out of QuickBooks, have a look at this article:

     https://lwn.net/Articles/729087/